AnimMouse/animmouse-website/content/post/set-up-nptv6-in-ipv6-on-mikrotik.md

    `/ipv6 firewall mangle add action=dnpt chain=prerouting in-interface=ether1 dst-address=2001:db8::/64 src-prefix=2001:db8::/64 dst-prefix=fd00:1234:5678:9abc::/64`

 4. Disable connection tracking on the ULA prefix.
 NPTv6 is supposed to be stateless but MikroTik tracks it and drops the packets as invalid, so we need to disable connection tracking.
+   1. Add raw entry for outgoing traffic.\
-   1. `/ipv6 firewall raw add action=notrack chain=prerouting src-address=fd00:1234:5678:9abc::/64`
+   `/ipv6 firewall raw add action=notrack chain=prerouting src-address=fd00:1234:5678:9abc::/64`
+   2. Add raw entry for incoming traffic.\
-   2. `/ipv6 firewall raw add action=notrack chain=prerouting dst-address=2001:db8::/64`
+   `/ipv6 firewall raw add action=notrack chain=prerouting dst-address=2001:db8::/64`

 5. Make sure you have an IPv6 route that goes to the gateway on where the IPv6 connectivity is coming from.
 If the route does not exist, add a route.
    1. Choose the right gateway depending on where the IPv6 connectivity is coming from.